 ADA requirements refer to requirements set in place by the Americans With Disabilities Act.
 In other words, it means making sure you have taken every step possible to create reasonable options for those who have disabilities.
-If you own a venue that plays host to theater, music, spoken word, or even comedy, it is going to be your responsibility to make sure you are compliant with everything the ADA might demand of you, according to Sacramento Car Accident Attorney.
+If you own a venue that plays host to theater, music, spoken word, or even comedy, it is going to be your responsibility to make sure you are compliant with everything the ADA might demand of you.

 While this does mean suitable wheelchair ramps, and other accommodations for those with noticeable physical disabilities, keeping up with ADA requirements can also mean considering groups you may not have thought about.
 For example, you may have a wheelchair ramp, but do you have accommodations for the deaf?
 For the blind?
 Are these things you need to worry about?